All-College Degree Requirements

 First Year Seminar

-Students majoring in an Associate of Arts or an Associate of Science programs are required to complete a First Year Seminar course as a part of their degree requirements.
+Students majoring in an Associate Degree program are required to complete a First Year Seminar course as a part of their degree requirements.
 In First Year Seminar courses, students will be introduced to institutional resources, opportunities, and programs that enhance their academic and social success.